 The Group as a lessee

-The Group has lease contract for office premise in Hong Kong and the Mainland China used in its operations.
-It generally has lease terms of one to three years.
+The Group has a lease contract for an office premise in Hong Kong used in its operations.
+It has a lease term of 2 years.
+The lease is further discussed below:

 (a) Right-of-use asset